Get Even More Visitors To Your Blog, Upgrade To A Business Listing >>

 14 Amazing Facts about Woodpeckers

-The Woodpecker is one of the fascinating bird species.
+The woodpecker is one of the fascinating bird species.
 One of the birds threatened with extinction or has already become extinct due to the loss of their living places and increased human urbanisation.
 Chemical pollution has also played a negative role in not keeping woodpeckers in the wild because it works to destroy their eggs.

 Woodpeckers attack tree trunks to find insects that live in cracks, so they dig nest cavities.
 They have a distinctive long beak that helps them pierce many trees.
 This bird is characterised by its bright colours and beautiful feathers, which enable it a lot in the camouflage process in the surrounding forests.
 It also has feathers, such as coarse hair, to help it preserve wood particles.